brielov/tsp/README.md

 # Traveling salesman problem

-This is my humble attempt of porting a C++ I [found on the internet][1] that `solves` the traveling salesman problem using the branch and bound algorithm.
+This is my humble attempt of porting a C++ algorithm I [found on the internet][1] that `solves` the traveling salesman problem using the branch and bound algorithm.

 ### Usage